Privacy Policy

 Partners who are Independent Data Controllers

 In certain cases, we cooperate with third-party partners who act as independent data controllers.
-These partners process personal data in accordance with their own privacy policies and legal obligations, independently determining the purposes and means of such processing.
+These partners process Personal Data in accordance with their own privacy policies and legal obligations, independently determining the purposes and means of such processing.
 One of such partners is Stripe, our payment service provider.
 When you make a payment through Vetnio, Stripe processes your payment information as an independent data controller under its own Stripe Privacy Policy.
 We do not have access to your full payment details, such as your credit card number, and Stripe is solely responsible for the processing of this data.

-When you interact with or use services provided by these partners in connection with Vetnio services, their respective privacy policies will govern the processing of your personal data.
+When you interact with or use services provided by these partners in connection with Vetnio services, their respective privacy policies will govern the processing of your Personal Data.
 We recommend that you review their privacy policies to understand how they collect, use, and protect your data.

-While we take reasonable steps to ensure that our partners comply with applicable data protection laws, we are not responsible for their processing activities.
+While we take reasonable steps to ensure that our partners comply with Applicable Data Protection Laws, we are not responsible for their processing activities.

 Policy Changes